-Students in our LLC’s have the opportunity to enroll in a one-unit seminar in the Fall and Spring semesters, engage in personalized study hours, and participate in community service and leadership activities exclusive to the LLC’s.
-All students in our LLC’s are placed on a floor in Glacier Point with all other participants in the LLC, creating a close-knit community of scholars who live together, study together, work together, and learn together.
+Students in our Living Learning Communities (LLCs) have the opportunity to enroll in a one-unit seminar in the fall and spring semesters, engage in personalized study hours and participate in community service and leadership activities exclusive to the LLCs.
+All students in our LLCs are placed on a floor in Glacier Point with all other participants in the LLC, creating a close-knit community of scholars who live together, study together, work together and learn together.

 - Introductory Biological Sciences